logscape/DockerApp/README.md

 ## Containers

-The Containers Workspaces gives a process count of the different containers.
+The Containers Workspaces gives a view of process activity in running containers.

  ![](docs/images/dockerapp-containers.png)